Resistance, Jewish Organizations in France: 1940-1944

-On March 30, 1945, Mila Racine was killed in an aerial bombardment.
+On March 30, 1945, Mila Racine was killed in an Allied aerial bombardment of Ravensbrück.

 Andrée attended the Jewish elementary school in Grussenheim and a high school in Colmar.
 In 1931 she married Tobie Salomon, a fuel engineer, who was born in 1898 and died in 1987.
 The couple had one son, Jean (b.
 1948).

-Andrée Salomon served as deputy head of Israel Bonds in France from 1959 until her aliyah to Israel in 1970.
-Beautiful, charismatic and extraordinary, she became a living legend of whom it was said that in any place where the situation was desperate and people’s physical and emotional strength had run out, she would suddenly appear and find solutions, bringing hope, light and rescue.
+Andrée Salomon served as deputy head of Israel Bonds in France from 1959 until her Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.aliyah to Israel in 1970.
+Beautiful, charismatic, and extraordinary, she became a living legend of whom it was said that in any place where the situation was desperate and people’s physical and emotional strength had run out, she would suddenly appear and find solutions, bringing hope, light and rescue.
 Her charges and colleagues in her heroic acts remained loyal to her and were in close contact with her until her death in 1985.

 Juliette Stern was one of the comparatively small number of Zionist activists among French Jews in Paris.
 Her father, Louis-Jacob Sanjaard, was born in Borne, Holland in 1851 and in 1882 married Sophie Cohen (1856–1933).
 The couple emigrated to Paris, where Juliet was born on December 23, 1893.
 Her first husband, Waldemar Sylvain Hauer (b.
 1886) died in 1916.
 Their daughter Simone was born in 1914.
 Juliette later married Robert Stern (b.
 1881).

-In January 1942, when the office for Jewish Affairs (Commissariat général aux questions juives, CGQJ) under the Pétain government decreed the closure of all Jewish community institutions (except for religious communities) and their replacement by the umbrella organization UGIF (Union Générale des Israelites de France), Stern was appointed a member of that organization’s leadership.
+In January 1942, when the Office for Jewish Affairs (Commissariat général aux questions juives, CGQJ) under the Pétain government decreed the closure of all Jewish community institutions (except for religious communities) and their replacement by the umbrella organization Union Générale des Israelites de France (UGIF), Stern was appointed a member of that organization’s leadership.
 She took upon herself the management of Branch Number 5 of the UGIF.